fish-shell/fish-shell/doc_src/cmds/read.rst

 ``read`` has a few separate uses.

-The following code stores the value 'hello' in the shell variable :envvar:`$foo`.
+The following code stores the value 'hello' in the shell variable :envvar:`foo`.

 ::